telerik/winforms-docs/knowledge-base/dataentry-customize-editor-controls-layout.md

 }
 ```

-However, when the **DataSource** is set, the item's Label and Editor will be automatically arranged horizontally.
+However, when the `DataSource` is set, the item's RadLabel and Editor will be automatically arranged horizontally.

-To override this automatic arrangement, subscribe to the **LocationChanged** event of the respective control(s) in order to override the automatically set location of the layout arrangement.
-If you change the editor, you can subscribe to the LocationChanged event in the event handler where you specify the editor.
+To override this automatic arrangement, subscribe to the **LocationChanged** event of the respective control in order to override the automatically set location of the layout arrangement.

 ```